 - Last emailed

-- Author Profile
+- Author profile

-Time to start filling in all those columns you just set up.
+Once you have a spreadsheet set up, it’s time to start adding media contacts.
 An easy place to start is with reporters who have already covered you, you likely have their emails and contact info and can immediately mark them down as warm contacts.

 Next up, start thinking about reporters that you’d like to cover you.
-A great place to look is when you come across an article that could have featured your company, or would be a similar story you see yourself pitching at some point — remember those reporters because maybe there’s a good fit down the line.
+A great place to look is articles you come across that could have featured your company, or would be a similar story you see yourself pitching at some point — remember those reporters because maybe there’s a good fit down the line.